Your life, your pace, your rules: The Friendly Anarchist is a blog about interestingness, (un)productivity and personal sovereignty.

 If you’re interested in the friendly anarchistic lifestyle, need a writer, or just want to share a good glass of rum, don’t hesitate to contact me.
 I’d love to hear from you!

-And here you can find the legal notes: Privacy Policy and Earnings Disclaimer.
 A big thank you to Mandy Steward for creating the artwork Paradoxical Reality that you can see on top of this page.

 Pingback: 50 Netsetters You Should Know About | The Netsetter